etorres-revature/Github_Finder/README.md

 ## Project Description

-This app is designed to search the Github API for user information and display the information dynamically using React.js.
-The axios npm pacakage is used to make calls to the Github API.
-Client-side routing is provided by the react router.
-Server-side routing is provided with Express.js.
-The development environment was Node.js.
-The app is deployed using the gh-pages npm pacakage as well on heroku.
+This app is designed to search the [Github API](https://docs.github.com/en/free-pro-team@latest/rest) for user information and display the information dynamically using [React.js](https://reactjs.org/).

+The [axios npm package](https://www.npmjs.com/package/axios) is used to make calls to the Github API.

+Client-side routing is provided by the [react router](https://reactrouter.com/web/guides/quick-start).
+Server-side routing is provided with [Express.js](https://expressjs.com/).

+The development environment was [Node.js](https://nodejs.org/en/).

+The app is deployed using the [gh-pages npm package](https://www.npmjs.com/package/gh-pages) as well on [heroku](https://www.heroku.com/).

 ## Table of Contents